How will the Spring Statement 2025 impact my mortgage?

 Inheritance Tax is currently charged at 40% on any portion of an estate worth over £325,000.
 Individuals are, however, exempt from paying tax on any gifts, provided that the giver survives for seven years after the gift is given.
 You’re also able to give a total of £3,000 worth of gifts free of Inheritance Tax.

 There were some changes to Inheritance Tax in the Autumn 2025 budget, focusing on business property relief and agricultural property relief.
-However, there are some suggestions that broader changes to Inheritance Tax may be on the horizon in the future.
+However, there was some suggestions that broader changes to Inheritance Tax may be on the horizon in the future.

-For example, the Chancellor could eventually decide to limit how much a person can gift tax-free, regardless of how long they live afterwards.
+For example, some suggested the Chancellor could eventually decide to limit how much a person can gift tax-free, regardless of how long they live afterwards.
 For potential housebuyers relying on gifted deposits from family, having to pay tax on significant sums of money could have a big impact on their ultimate deposit size and affordability.

 2025 - the year of mortgage renewals?